Our Fishing Pools

 There is no closed season for rainbow trout as they are not an indigenous species to the United Kingdom and they can be fished for all year round.

-The Boathouse Pool is our big fish water and boasts an average stock size of 3lb and fish up to 20lbs being caught from time to time.
+The Boathouse Pool is our anglers favorite pool and boasts an average stock size of 2.5lb and fish up to 20lbs being caught from time to time.
 The fishing pool is 1.5 acres in size with an average depth of 6 feet.
 There are 10 platforms a maximum of 7 anglers are allowed on the pool at any one time, which allows the flexibility of a change of position if required.
-Groups of 6 can book the entire pool by contacting Grant Osler.

 Best flies tend to be mini lures such as the green pea, yellow dancer and hot head damsels.
 Smaller flies such as nymphs and buzzers can work as well if the clarity is good enough.
 To date, the largest catch in the Boathouse pool is 23lbs 12ozs, caught by Jim Doyle (Montrose) on the 4th March 2002.
 He used a white bunny leech, which is the favoured pattern for catching big fish.